 - 6.9.3.1 The ITTF Integrity Unit or other prosecuting authority shall have the burden of proving that a violation has occurred under these rules.
-The standard of proof shall be whether the ITTF Integrity Unit or other prosecuting authority has proved a violation to the comfortable satisfaction of the ITTF Tribunal, a standard which is greater than the mere balance of probability but less than proof beyond a reasonable doubt. - 6.9.3.2 Where these rules place the burden of proof on the participant alleged to have committed a violation to prove facts or circumstances, the standard of proof shall be by a preponderance of the evidence. - 6.9.3.3 The ITTF Tribunal shall not be bound by judicial rules governing the admissibility of evidence.
-Facts related to violations of rule 6.2 may be established by any reliable means, including but not limited to, admissions, evidence of third parties, witness statements, expert reports, documentary evidence and other analytical data or information. - 6.9.3.4 The ITTF Tribunal shall have discretion to accept any facts established by a decision of a court or professional disciplinary tribunal of any competent jurisdiction which is not subject to a pending appeal as irrefutable evidence against the participant to whom the decision relates unless the participant establishes that the decision violated the principles of natural justice. - 6.9.3.5 The ITTF Tribunal shall be entitled to draw an inference adverse against any participant who is accused of committing a violation if that participant fails to appear in front of the ITTF Tribunal if requested to do so a reasonable time in advance of the hearing, or fails to comply with any information request that has been submitted in accordance with these rules.
+The standard of proof shall be whether the ITTF Integrity Unit or other prosecuting authority has proved a violation to the comfortable satisfaction of the ITTF Tribunal Hearing Panel, a standard which is greater than the mere balance of probability but less than proof beyond a reasonable doubt. - 6.9.3.2 Where these rules place the burden of proof on the participant alleged to have committed a violation to prove facts or circumstances, the standard of proof shall be by a preponderance of the evidence. - 6.9.3.3 The ITTF Tribunal Hearing Panel shall not be bound by judicial rules governing the admissibility of evidence.
+Facts related to violations of rule 6.9.2 may be established by any reliable means, including but not limited to, admissions, evidence of third parties, witness statements, expert reports, documentary evidence and other analytical data or information. - 6.9.3.4 The ITTF Tribunal Hearing Panel shall have discretion to accept any facts established by a decision of a court or professional disciplinary tribunal of any competent jurisdiction which is not subject to a pending appeal as irrefutable evidence against the participant to whom the decision relates unless the participant establishes that the decision violated the principles of natural justice. - 6.9.3.5 The ITTF Tribunal shall be entitled to draw an inference adverse against If any participant who is accused of committing a violation if that participant fails or refuses to appear in front of attend the ITTF Tribunal hearing, whether in person or remotely, if requested to do so a reasonable time in advance of the hearing, or fails to comply with any information request that has been submitted in accordance with these rules, the Hearing Panel may nevertheless proceed and deliver its decision.

-6.9.4 INVESTIGATING A BREACH
+6.9.4 INVESTIGATING A BREACH INVESTIGATIONS AND CHARGE